multidots/convert-classic-editor-to-gb-blocks/README.md

 ## Supported Tags

-The following HTML Tags are supported in this Plugin.
+The following HTML tags are supported in this Plugin.
 These HTML tags will be converted from Classic to Gutenberg.

 | Supported Tags ✔️  |    |         |      |      |
 |:--------------:|-------|---------|------|------|